 What is the Japan Rail Pass?

-The Japan Rail Pass allows short-term visitors (90-day tourist visa) unlimited travel across Japan using the world renown Shinkansen (bullet train), JR Commuter trains, JR Buses, JR Ferries, and even the Narita Express.
+The Japan Rail Pass allows short-term visitors (90-day tourist visa) unlimited travel across Japan using the world-renown Shinkansen (bullet train), JR Commuter trains, JR Buses, JR Ferries, and even the Narita Express.

-Rail pass users are issued a paper pass the size of a small greeting card which you present to the staff at the train gates to gain access to the platforms (this is for ordinary trains).
+Rail pass users are issued a paper pass the size of a small greeting card that you present to the staff at the train gates to gain access to the platforms (this is for ordinary trains).
 For the Shinkansen bullet train, you can book your tickets in person at a JR ticketing office (also known as a midori-no-madoguchi) and present your Japan Rail Pass when making your reservation.

 The official website has a list of locations to book your tickets (in English), also how to use the ticket machines.